Home

 • Is it to sell your business?

-Once you've answered these, or other, questions, then choose one of the business plan outlines on this page (either comprehensive or simple business plan).
+Once you've answered these, or other, questions, then choose the elements from the business plan outline on this page (either comprehensive or simple business plan) that best fits your business.

 There are many reasons to write a business plan and how you write your plan depends a lot on why you want to write it.